5 Stunning Wedding Venues in East Sussex – For your Venue Shortlist!

 I do have a thing for wedding barns, I love them!
 But I particularly like Hendall Manor Barns, this wedding venue in East Sussex, is located in Heron’s Ghyll.
 It has been lovingly restored by its owners Nicola & Peter and they make every bridal couple feel really welcome at their wedding venue.

-The barns surround an open lawned area which is wonderful for summer wedding drinks receptions and wedding photographs.
-The barn itself is really pretty; it’s a stone barn with impressive glassed doors.
+The award-winning barns surround an open lawned area which is wonderful for summer wedding drinks receptions and wedding photographs.
+The barn itself is really pretty; it’s a stone barn with impressive glass doors.

 There is even wedding guest accommodation available for you to book in the adjacent 17th century barn.
 Hendall Manor Barns works with a really good list of local wedding suppliers, so make sure you check them out.